-Lake Manyara: A Little Park with Lots to Offer
+Lake Manyara—A Little Park with Lots to Offer

-Set between Lake Manyara and the edge of the Great Rift Valley, Lake Manyara National Park is home to rich forests, open plains, magnificent cliffs and, of course, the lake itself.
+Lake Manyara National Park is one of Tanzania’s smaller parks, but it is breathtaking in its biodiversity and offers phenomenal views of both landscapes and wildlife.
+Set on the edge of the Great Rift Valley, the park is home to rich forests, open plains, magnificent cliffs and, of course, the lake itself.

-Zebras are among the many iconic African mammals you can see in Lake Manyara National Park.
+A silvery-cheeked hornbill perches in Lake Manyara National Park.
 Photo by Dmitrii Zhodzishskii.

 The Many Landscapes of Lake Manyara National Park

-Lake Manyara is a central feature of the park, but the streams, hot springs, and pools around it also attract a diversity of wildlife, including hippos, birds like the mountain wagtail, Nile monitor lizards, and even mighty pythons.
+Lake Manyara National Park covers just 125 square miles, but encompasses many worlds.
+Lake Manyara is a central feature of the park, but the streams, hot springs, and pools around it also attract a diversity of wildlife, including hippos, Nile monitor lizards, and even mighty pythons.

 A lion rests in the treetops of Lake Manyara National Park.
 Photo by Dmitrii Zhodzishskii.